Counseling Training Clinic

-Services are provided by graduate students in training, closely supervised by faculty of the Psychology Department, all of whom have a Ph.D. in psychology or counselor education, and extensive training in therapeutic approaches and practice.
-The department's graduate programs in Mental Health Counseling and School Counseling are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP), meeting or exceeding all academic and clinical standards.
-The Western Washington University (WWU) Counseling Training Clinic has been providing counseling for many people in the Bellingham area for over 25 years.
-The clinic is located on Western’s campus, in a state of the art, handicapped accessible facility, built in 2008.
-Individual counseling for adults, adolescents, children, and is provided.
-On occasion, as providers are available, counseling may also be available for couples and families.
+Services are provided by graduate students, closely supervised by faculty of the Psychology Department, who have a Ph.D. in psychology or counselor education, and extensive training in therapeutic approaches and practice.
+The department's graduate programs in Clinical Mental Health Counseling and School Counseling are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP), meeting or exceeding all academic and clinical standards.
+The Western Washington University (WWU) Counseling Training Clinic has been providing counseling for people in the Bellingham community for over 35 years.
+The clinic is located on Western’s campus in an accessible facility built in 2008.
+The counseling students provide Individual counseling for adults, adolescents, children.
+On occasion, counseling may also be available for couples and families.

 The Counseling Training Clinic takes client privacy seriously.
 Please see our Notice of Privacy Practices and let us know if you have any questions or concerns in regards to the privacy or security of client records.

 *Please note our counselors are unable to provide crisis stabilization or crisis care.
 If you need immediate help, call 911 for a life-threatening emergency or 988 for a mental health emergency.

 If you are experiencing a crisis, you may also call the Whatcom County Triage Center at 1-800-584-3578 or text the Crisis Text Line (Text HOME to 741741).

 Diana Gruman, Ph.D.